Privacy and permissions in CRM: how to build a policy

 Permission

-On other hand, this refers to what people can do with these records and the data within them.
+On the other hand, this refers to what people can do with these records and the data within them.

 Security